ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 ### Sorting

-[Row Sorting](../row-sorting/) is enabled by default.
-Configure custom sorting using the `comparator` attribute:
+Data is sorted by clicking the column headers.
+Configure custom sorting using the `comparator` attribute.

 <snippet transform={false} language="jsx">
 | //Sorts months into date order